OdatNurd/OverrideAudit/README.md

 perform file deletions.

+### `confirm_freshen` : true/false (Default: true) ###

+When freshening expired override files, this setting controls whether OverrideAUdit will prompt you to confirm the operation before it happens or not.

+Although this operation is not destructive, freshening an expired override will stop OverrideAudit from warning you that it's expired.

 ### `binary_file_patterns`: Array (Default: from user settings) ###

 This setting is identical to the Sublime Text setting of the same name and